fdchiu/blogging-gpt/readme.md

+# Blogging GPT
+This repo is forked from original julius-gpt.

+## I updated it to support the latest gpt-4 turbo model as of Nov.
+11, 2023

+Please send me questions and feature request.

+------- The original readme -------------

 This Node.js CLI and API gives you the ability to generate content with the OpenAI API (GPT-4 or GPT-3.5-turbo).
 It can generate text in all languages supported by Open AI.

 # How it Works